About affordable housing

 Who lives in affordable housing?

-Affordable housing tenants can include working professionals and families who earn less than $60,000/year, as well as people who require subsidized housing for a variety of reasons, such as age and disability.
+Households in need of, or living in affordable housing include working professionals and families who earn less than estimated $63,700/year (as of the 2021 census), as well as people who require subsidized housing for a variety of reasons, such as age and disability.

 Why is The City building affordable housing?

-In Calgary, 84,000 households are earning less than $60,000 annually and paying more than 30% on shelter.
-This means nearly 1 in 5 Calgary households are struggling with shelter costs and 42,000 households are at risk of becoming homeless due to spending more than 50% of their gross income on shelter costs.
+In Calgary, an estimated 84,000 households are earning less than an estimated $63,700 annually (as of the 2021 census) and paying more than 30% on shelter.
+This means nearly 1 in 5 Calgary households are struggling with shelter costs and 42,000 households are at risk of becoming homeless due to spending more than half of their gross income on shelter costs.

-Currently, only 3.6% of all housing in Calgary is non-market housing; this is nearly half the national average in urban centres.
+Currently, only 3.5 percent of all housing stock in Calgary is non-market rental.

 The City's goal is to increase the supply of affordable housing to ensure people at all income levels can live and work in our city.